billzajac/apple-notes-to-markdown/README.md

 - Check that Apple Notes app has been opened at least once
 - Verify Notes are stored locally (not just in iCloud)

-### "Failed to login to Google Keep"
-- Use app-specific password if you have 2FA enabled
-- Check your username/email is correct
-- Ensure you have access to Google Keep (some workspace accounts restrict it)

 ### "Permission denied" on database
-- Close Apple Notes app before running the migration
+- Close Apple Notes app before running the export
 - The tool opens the database in read-only mode, but macOS may still lock it

-### Notes appear empty or garbled
+### Notes appear incomplete
-- Apple Notes content extraction is complex; some formatting may be lost
+- This should not happen with the proper protobuf parser
+- If you see `[attachment]` markers, those are embedded objects not yet supported
-- Check the original note in Apple Notes to verify content exists
+- Check the original note in Apple Notes to verify
-- Try exporting a test note first with `--max-notes 1`
+- Report issues with the protobuf schema

 ## Security & Privacy

-- Your Google credentials are only used to authenticate with Google Keep
-- No credentials are stored (except optionally in system keyring via gkeepapi)
 - All processing happens locally on your machine
+- No data is sent to external servers
 - The tool reads from Apple Notes database in read-only mode
+- Exported files are saved to your local filesystem

 ## Contributing